unionai/unionai-docs/source/guide/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Note, this process needs to be repeated every time the underlying Kubernetes cluster is changed or a new cluster is added.

-## Enable access to ACR in a different Azure Tenant
+## Enable access to ACR in a different Azure tenant

 Please contact and work directly with Union support.